Skip to main content

 Most medicines are not tested during pregnancy or breastfeeding.
 Disclaimers or warnings in the manufacturer's information are not because of specific safety concerns or evidence of harm.

-Find out about specific medicines and pregnancy at the website for Bumps (Best use of medicines in pregnancy).
+Find out about specific medicines and pregnancy on the Bumps (Best use of medicines in pregnancy) website.